 An equity fund has a high risk-return ratio which means that the risk is high but so is the profit.
 If you can manage the risk while investing your money, an equity fund will bring your fruitful results.

 A private equity fund is a private investment where investors put their money directly into the company.

-If you have planned on investing and you will pitch in money from your salary, then ideally, you should invest 20% of your salary.
+If you have planned on investing and you will pitch in money from your salary, then ideally, you should invest 20-30% of your total investment portion.
 If you get a better turnaround, you may invest more.